LukeGrahamLandry/franca/devlog.md

+## (Jun 19)

+- have an overload set for changing how constants get baked so don't need a special case `__save_cstr_t` to tell the compiler that it needs to walk until the null terminator when deciding what to put in the aot exe.
+  TODO: should have slices and lists use that too. lists don't need to keep thier unused capacity and should change thier allocator maybe? (its a problem if something tries to call free on readonly memory).

 ## parsing (Jun 18)

 - self hosted math ops parsing and ast logging.
+- allow `for x {| .. }` without the extra brackets
 - sometimes convert struct types to arrays when large and all same types. should do more stress tests for weird generated code, like my swift parser generator problem.